 The NBSP has been celebrating this anniversary, and more importantly, celebrating the people in NYS who are living with sickle cell disease.
 This condition disproportionately affects individuals with Black or African ancestry, occurring in approximately one in every 365 Black or African American births in the United States.
 This condition is also more common in those with Hispanic, Southern European, Middle Eastern or Asian Indian backgrounds.

-The NBSP looks forward to continuing to spread awareness about sickle cell disease, especially with National Sickle Cell Awareness Month right around the corner in September.
-Stay tuned for updates on the NBSP’s celebration of this occasion!
+The NBSP looks forward to continuing to spread awareness about sickle cell disease.
+Stay tuned for updates on other ways the NBSP plans to celebrate this occasion!